olcf/olcf-user-docs/systems/2023_olcf_system_changes.rst

 Summit will accept batch jobs prior to 08:00 on December 18, but only batch jobs that will complete prior to 08:00 Dec 18 will run.
 All batch jobs remaining in the queue at 08:00, Dec 18 will be deleted.

-Summit will be returned to service in early 2024 with a new filesystem and made available to projects with a 2024 Summit allocation.

 .. _andes_last_day_batch: